fedetm/TheMovieDB/README.md

 3. Use GitFlow to control the progress of the project.
 4. Implement the app with a design pattern, be it MVP or VIPER.
 5. Handle loading states on the view, after showing the view:
-  a.
-Charging
+  - Charging
-  b.
-View configuration regarding service response
+  - View configuration regarding service response
-  c.
-Unanswered
+  - Unanswered
-  d.
-Fail/retry
+  - Fail/retry
 6. Include reusable views from a .xib file

 **Challenges (Optional)**